aspose-font/Aspose.Font-Documentation/java/release-notes/release-notes-2021/aspose-font-for-java-21-10-release-notes/_index.md

  * Method com.aspose.font.GlyphUInt32Id.toGlyphUInt32Id

 ## Got Queries?
-If you have any query related to Aspose.Font for .NET API, please feel free to write to reach us on [Aspose.Font forum](https://forum.aspose.com/c/font/).
+If you have any query related to Aspose.Font for Java API, please feel free to write to reach us on [Aspose.Font forum](https://forum.aspose.com/c/font/).
 We'll be glad to assist you with your inquiries.